Olive Demar

 About

-Olive Demar is a researcher and editor.
-Previously, she was the editor in chief of a peer-reviewed journal for dance research.
-Her interests: California, history from below, social movements, the manifest & the latent, sleuthing, place, buildings, the unconscious, groups, the here & now, noir.
-She is currently working on an edited volume, Alma Mater, that collects critical essays written by alumni looking back at the institutions where they studied.
+Olive Demar is a writer, editor, and investigator.
+Previously, she was the editor in chief of a peer-reviewed journal.
+Her interests: California, history from below, social movements, the manifest & the latent, place, buildings, groups, transformative justice, the here & now, noir.
+She is currently collaborating on a volume, Alma Mater: Defamiliarizing Higher Education, with Eli Meyerhoff.
+She works as a private investigator in the San Francisco bay area.

 PhD, University of California, Los Angeles